ameykpatil/gospike/README.md

 # gospike
-A simple ui-client to get, put, delete records from aerospike database.
+A simple ui-client to get, put & delete records from aerospike database.

 #### How to start :
  - Assuming you already have GO enviroment set i.e. `$GOROOT`, `$GOPATH` etc.